-RUACH's recorder method book, Recorders Play Jewish Music, written by Mrs. Marty Fox, a renowned educator at Yeshiva Ohr Eliyahu in Los Angeles, and under the supervision of Rabbi Michel Twerski, Shlita, has been piloted at Yeshiva Elementary School, Bader Hillel Academy, and ALBA School to great success.
-We are thrilled to announce that we are beginning sales of this program to schools nationwide so that we can reach more young people with this easy-to-learn methodology that, uniquely, features entirely Jewish music.
-If you are interested in learning more about the book, please contact Joshua Richman at joshua@ruachmilwaukee.org.
-Thank You, RUACH Donors!
+RUACH's recorder program, Recorders Play Jewish Music, written by Mrs. Marty Fox, a renowned educator at Yeshiva Ohr Eliyahu in Los Angeles, and under the supervision of Rabbi Michel Twerski, Shlita, has been piloted at Yeshiva Elementary School to great success.
+We are thrilled to announce that we are beginning sales of this program to schools nationwide this fall so that we can reach more young people with this easy-to-learn methodology that, uniquely, features entirely Jewish music.
+If you are interested in learning more about the program, please contact Joshua Richman at joshua@ruachmilwaukee.org.